Speak to a pro: 425-689-7249

 • For an accessory dwelling unit (ADU), the unit must be occupied full time.

-While not all heat pumps qualify, the vast majority of the units we install will receive the credit.
-The current minimum HSPF2 rating is 8.6.
-Note – installing a single unit in a bedroom will not qualify.
+• Installing a single unit in a bedroom will not qualify.
 The system must heat the main portion of the home.
 PSE’s guidelines change regularly – check here for the latest details.

 Federal Tax Credits & Rebates